TopRoupi/seguradora/README.md

-# README

 implementation for a job application challenge:  https://github.com/segdev-tecnologia/vagas/tree/main/backend/desafio2

-* dependencies
+# dependencies
 ```
 ruby 3.2.2
 postgres
 ```

-* Configuration
+# Configuration
 make sure the postgress username and password is both set to "postgres" or make the necessary changes to database.yml

-* Test
+# Test
 example requests can be found in the Insomnia export json in the root folder of this repo.

-there is an hosted instance of this application running on https://seguradora-api.cap.greyrepo.xyz/
+there is also a hosted instance of this application running on https://seguradora-api.cap.greyrepo.xyz/

 curl command to test the application:
 ```bash